$n$-permutability and linear Datalog implies symmetric Datalog: Preliminaries

 Let us close this section by talking about necessary conditions for $\CSP(\A)$ to be solvable by symmetric Datalog.
 An obvious condition is that, since symmetric Datalog is a subset of linear Datalog, $\CSP(\A)$ must be solvable by linear Datalog.

-A relational structure $\A$ is a~\emph{core} if any unary polymorphism $f\colon \A\to\A$ is an automorphism (i.e. we can't retract $\A$ to a smaller relational structure).
-To classify the complexity of $\CSP(\A)$ for $\A$ finite, it is enough to classify cores, see~\cite[p.
-142]{hell-nesetril}.

-However, if $\A$ is a core, then for $\CSP(\A)$ to be solvable by symmetric Datalog, $\algA$ must omit all tame congruence theory types except for type 3 (Boolean)~\cite[Theorem 4.2]{larose-tesson-hardness-csp}, from which it follows~\cite{chapter9} that $\A$ must be $n$-permutable for some $n$. \begin{proposition} If $\A$ is a core relational structure such that $\CSP(\A)$ is solvable by symmetric Datalog, then $\A$ is $n$-permutable for some $n$ and $\CSP(\A)$ is solvable by linear Datalog. \end{proposition} Our goal in this paper is to prove that the conditions of Proposition~\ref{propOneSide} are also sufficient: \begin{theorem} Let $\A$ be a relational structure such that there is a linear Datalog program that decides $\CSP(\A)$ and $\A$ admits a chain of $n$ Hagemann-Mitschke terms as polymorphisms.
-Then there exists an $r\in \en$ such that $\symprogram_\A^{r}$ decides $\CSP(\A)$. \end{theorem}
+It turns out that the lower bounds from the tame congruence theory are compatible with Datalog.
+If $\A$ is a core, then for $\CSP(\A)$ to be solvable by symmetric Datalog, $\algA$ must omit all tame congruence theory types except for the Boolean type~\cite[Theorem 4.2]{larose-tesson-hardness-csp}, from which it follows~\cite[Theorem 9.14]{hobby-mckenzie} that $\A$ must be variety $n$-permutable for some $n$. \begin{prop} If $\A$ is a core relational structure such that $\CSP(\A)$ is solvable by symmetric Datalog, then $\A$ is variety $n$-permutable for some $n$ and $\CSP(\A)$ is solvable by linear Datalog. \end{prop} Our goal in this paper is to prove that the conditions of Proposition~\ref{propOneSide} are also sufficient: \begin{thm} Let $\A$ be a relational structure such that there is a linear Datalog program that decides $\CSP(\A)$ and $\A$ admits a chain of $n$ Hagemann-Mitschke terms as polymorphisms.
+Then there exists an $r\in \en$ such that $\symprogram_\A^{r}$ decides $\CSP(\A)$. \end{thm}